julgachancipa/holbertonschool-higher_level_programming/0x00-python-hello_world/README.md

 The first part of our on-site intensive education covers the foundations of software engineering, including low-level programming, DevOps, and high-level modern languages.

-This project is part of *low-level programming*, where you will understand how programming languages and Unix systems work, “what is going on under the hood”.
-This will allow you to optimize and debug anything later in your career.
-You will be working with algorithms and data structures which are essential foundations for any great Software Engineer, the type that the best companies want to hire.
+This project is part of *high-level programming*, where you will create a complete web service with databases, back-end, and an amazing front-end website with the latest technologies.
+This project will give you all the skills to work in the best companies in Silicon Valley such as Facebook or Dropbox.
+You will gain the skills to quickly learn and adapt to new frameworks for building products or to iterate on an existing codebase.